-Individuals unable to work may also be eligible for SSDI, veterans' benefits and/or unemployment.
-Applicants should be aware of differing requirements between these programs.
+Individuals unable to work may also be eligible for SSDI veteran benefits and or unemployment.

 If you are unable to work, either because of a disability or due to the inability to find gainful employment, you may be entitled to one or more types of government benefits.
 You should pay particular attention to differing requirements between programs, and understand how submitting multiple applications may impact eligibility.